woile/rpi-cluster-assistant/README.md

 - Access using `SSH`
 - DHCP Server and `master` node with static IP `10.0.0.1`
 - Range of IPs assigned to nodes goes from `10.0.0.2` to `10.0.0.50`
 - All the nodes have access to wifi.
-This might be useful later to play with multi-master nodes
+This might be useful later to play with multi-master nodes.
-- Includes a series of scripts in `/root` to configure `docker`, `kubernetes` and a pod network
+- Provision a `kubernetes` cluster
+- Support for multiple pod networks
+- Include kubernetes addons

 ## Prerequisites